nsmsn/dotcom/src/slash/accessibility.md

 ## Standards and Testing

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to make web content more accessible to people with disabilities.
-My site stives to conform to **WCAG 2.2 level&nbsp;AA**.
+My site aims to conform to **WCAG 2.2 level&nbsp;AA**.

 I use [standards-compliant HTML, CSS, and JavaScript](https://www.w3.org/standards/) throughout this website.
 Anyone using a web browser that honors these standards should be capable of navigating this&nbsp;site.